netxms/netxms-doc/admin/appendix.rst

   * - Module
     - Additional server module to be loaded at server startup.
 To load multiple modules, add additional Module parameters.
     - No default value
+  * - PeerNode
+    - IP address of peer node in high availability setup.
+If there is lock in the database with this address indicated, server process will communicate to agent and server on that address to check if server is not running and will remove database lock.
+    - No default value
   * - PerfDataStorageDriver
     -
     -